fromage-fraser/dd-gui/README.md

   Communications are discrete GMCP events and are consumed once; rebuilding the GUI restores the saved history without replaying the last event.
-- **Inventory / Equipped:** inventory is read from `Char.Items`, including quantities; visual item effects are stripped to keep rows compact. `Equipped` is a paper-doll view of every wear slot from `Char.Worn`, showing `[empty]` or `[prohibited]` where appropriate for the character's profession, class, or current form.
+- **Inventory / Equipped:** inventory is read from `Char.Items`, including quantities; visual item effects are stripped to keep rows compact.
+The inventory view also shows current/max item count and current/max carried weight in its lower-right footer. `Equipped` is a paper-doll view of every wear slot from `Char.Worn`, showing `[empty]` or `[prohibited]` where appropriate for the character's profession, class, or current form.